 In terms of summer work, there are usually going to be some opportunities in larger cities or communities near popular vacation spots in tourism.
 If you've lived your whole life along the water you could translate your experience into a job giving boat tours or teaching sailing at a local yacht club.
 Or you could work for one of the venues that hosts summer events and festivals throughout Toronto, Mississauga, and the rest of the Greater Toronto Area.
 Hotels and restaurants with outdoor patios are commonly also hiring extra staff in the summer months as their clientele increases.

 If you're not one for working in customer service than there are lots of other outdoor career options during the summer months.
-Those who like working with their hands can work for a construction company with industrial machinery or lend a hand working for a landscaping firm, The Ghent Group in Waterloo is always looking!
+Those who like working with their hands can work for a construction company with industrial machinery or lend a hand working for a landscaping firm, Ghent Landscape in Waterloo is always looking!
 If you're someone who really likes getting your hands dirty you could even apply to work for a local farm.
 From vineyards to berry farms, all of these businesses usually need some extra staff in the summertime.

 Camp jobs are also very popular for high school and university-aged students looking for a job to fill their summer vacation.
 The requirements for working at a camp are usually basic first-aid training, experience working with kids, and some sort of skill that you can pass on to those attending.
 You could teach children to jump a horse fence at a camp for budding equestrians or teach arts and crafts at a standard day camp for kids in your area.
 Either can be a very rewarding way to spend your time off.